-We are currently evaluating trilaciclib in four clinical trials: two Phase 1b/2 trials in patients with small cell lung cancer, or SCLC, an additional Phase 2 trial in combination with Tecentriq in SCLC and a Phase 2 trial in patients with metastatic triple-negative breast cancer, or mTNBC.
-While trilaciclib has shown compelling multi-lineage myelopreservation benefits and favorable tolerability in these trials, we may not see such favorable data in future clinical trials involving trilaciclib.
-Similarly, favorable results obtained from the early-stage trial of lerociclib may not be replicated in the ongoing Phase 1/2 trial in ER+, HER2- breast cancer and Phase 1b/2 trial in 2018 in combination with the epidermal growth factor receptor (EGFR) tyrosine kinase inhibitor, Tagrisso for non-small cell lung cancer, or in any future clinical trials.
-Furthermore, there can be no assurance that any of our clinical trials will ultimately be successful or support further clinical development of any of our product candidates.
+We are currently evaluating our product candidates in clinical trials.
+There can be no assurance that any of our clinical trials will ultimately be successful or support further clinical development of any of our product candidates.
 There is a high failure rate for drugs and biologics proceeding through clinical trials.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving promising results in earlier studies, and any such setbacks in our clinical development could have a material adverse effect on our business and operating results.